SmartsquareGmbH/squit/README.md

 This shows a valid project structure for `Squit`. `my_suite` contains all our tests (in this case only two: `test1` and `test2`).

 > You _can_ have more directories beneath `my_suite` (e.g. `another_suite`) and as aforementioned can also nest more deeply.
-> At least one suite folder is required though, you can't have your tests directly in the `src/test` folder.<br>
+> At least one suite folder is required though, you can't have your tests directly in the `src/test` folder.

 `my_suite` also contains a `test.conf` file, which could look like this: